aspose-ocr/Aspose.OCR-Documentation/cpp/developer-guide/get-ocr-result-as-file/_index.md

 **file_format::pdf** | Save recognition results a PDF document.
 **file_format::xlsx** | Save recognition results a Microsoft Excel 2007+ workbook (XLSX).
 **file_format::json** | Save recognition results as a file in JSON format.

+{{% alert color="primary" %}}
+When saving recognition results in PDF format (`file_format::pdf`), the recognized image is placed on the background of the resulting document.
+The recognized text is added as an invisible overlay on top of the background image and can be searched and copied to the clipboard.
+{{% /alert %}}